 In 2022 Prendergast and Kerri combined for what would be their final international season in the women’s pair where, true to form, the duo won gold at the 2022 World Rowing Championships in Racice, Czech Republic, in September.
 Mike Rodger coached the crew for their final season and has described Prendergast as “talented, an amazing person, and an all-round leader.
 I feel so privileged to have been a small part of Grace’s rowing career and I look forward to seeing her next chapter”.

-Triple Olympic Gold medalists, Hamish Bond, also expressed his admiration for Prendergast: “Through her time in the pair and the women’s eight, Grace became a standard bearer for other athletes and crews within Rowing New Zealand.
+Triple Olympic Champion, Hamish Bond, also expressed his admiration for Prendergast: “Through her time in the pair and the women’s eight, Grace became a standard bearer for other athletes and crews within Rowing New Zealand.
 She led with her actions and consistency, and it was gratifying to pass the moniker of ‘Kiwi Pair’ to her and Kerri with their success at the Tokyo Olympics”